-Even though you can still find open sights crossbows on the market, the truth is that you would better off with some sort of a scope sight.
+Even though you can still find open-sight crossbows on the market, the truth is that you would be better off with some sort of a scope sight.
 You have three options when it comes to scope sights, namely:

 The best types of optical scopes are those with a single-tube design, mostly because they don’t include multiple parts and have a lower chance of breaking.
-These optical scopes allow a magnification between 1x and 5x that can include water and fog proof screens.
-If you’re purchasing a weapon for hunting purposes only, then it is best to opt for a scope featuring additional illumination dots.
-The extra illumination sources will not only make it easier for you to hit a target in poor lighting conditions, but will also allow you to hunt during the nighttime.
+These optical scopes allow a magnification between 1x and 5x that can include water and fog-proof screens.
+If you’re purchasing a crossbow for hunting purposes only, then it is best to opt for a scope featuring additional illumination dots.
+The extra illumination sources will not only make it easier for you to hit a target in poor lighting conditions but will also allow you to hunt during the nighttime.

 - The head – refers to the part that is typically fastened into the insert at the front of the shaft.
-Arrows are available with field point heads and broad heads, the latter including sharp edges and being mostly used for hunting.
-The point heads don’t incorporate sharp parts and can be used for small game hunting as well as target practice;
+Arrows are available with field point heads and broad heads, the latter including sharp edges, and are mostly used for hunting.
+The point heads don’t incorporate sharp parts and can be used for small game hunting as well as target practice.

 - The nock – is the small part affixed to the rear of the arrow shaft.
 Made from plastic or aluminum, the nock comes into contact with the string when you cock the crossbow.
 Nocks are available in a half-moon style or can be flat.
 A half-moon nock includes a small groove that makes it easier for you to align the arrow horizontally with the string before you take a shot.